 My Nonprofit Reviews

-Review for Guide Dog Foundation For The Blind, Inc., Smithtown, NY, USA
+Review for Guide Dog Foundation & America's Vet Dogs, Smithtown, NY, USA

 I am a 100% disabled veteran who can no longer work due to my service connected injuries.
 I am missing part of my right leg, my back is broke in four places and I have difficulty walking.
 At 50 years old I was forced to retire with a 12 year old son.
 Being able to make his lacrosse games, scouting outings, etc., is very difficult for me due to my injuries and the medications.

 VetDogs, which, is a part of the Guide Dog Foundation help Veterans like me by providing mobility service dogs.
 Essentially my dog is a four legged walker.
 The Foundation provided me with a dog, trained the dog, and hosted me at their facility for 13 days 24/7.
 They provided room and board.
 I had my own bedroom and connected bathroom.
 They have a chef on duty to cook 3 great meals a day.

 During this time they provided instruction on how to command my new dog.
 My dog is trained to pick items off the ground such as my cane, hat, keys, etc. so I do not have to bend over. the dog provides stability while I am walking with the use of a harness that the foundation provided.
 The dog will alert and bark if I fall so that others can come to my aid, he steadies me walking up and down stairs, pushes the handicapped buttons to open doors, and braces to keep me from falling.
 If I fall the dog will let me use the harness to climb up off the floor.
 While I am home alone, the dog constantly watches me, and helps me walk in my house, when I shower, to make sure I do not fall.